SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 select * from `attribute_varchar_values` where `attribute_id` = '4' and `attribute_varchar_values`.`entity_id` in ('1', '2', '3', '4', '5') and `eav_attribute_varchar_values`.`entity_type` = 'App\Models\Company'
 ```

-**But, there's Good News!** **Rinvex Attributes** utilizes **Rinvex Cacheable** which caches model results transparently, and may reduce these queries to only one or even ZERO queries!
+**But, there's Good News!** **Facilitador Attributes** utilizes **Facilitador Cacheable** which caches model results transparently, and may reduce these queries to only one or even ZERO queries!
 Yes, it's possible and already implemented by default!!

 ### The gained flexibility